Introduction to RAP

 Is there a limit to the percent of grant sum that can support a co-investigator's salary?

-For co-investigators there is no % limit on the requested salary amount since they are usually the ones who end up doing a majority amount of the work.
+For co-investigators there is no percentage limit on the requested salary amount since they are usually the ones who end up performing the majority amount of the project work.

 Will I receive written reviews?